 #530 A-BT2 Molecular Model Component, Tetrahedral Bond, Oxygen (blue), pk/100 $14.65 per bag (for Jmol, blue atoms are nitrogen so you will have to cut off two of the bond "prongs" in order to make these into oxygen atoms)(for Jmol, blue atoms are nitrogen atoms soyou will have to "reconfigure" these blue atoms into nitrogen atoms by cutting off one of the bond "prongs."
 Remember that nitrogen forms three bonds.

 Printable MaterialsTo download one of the PDF or Word files below, right-click (control-click on a Mac) the link and choose "Save File As" or "Save Link As."

 - Teacher Notes: "The Effect of Fertilizer on Carbon Sequestration."
-(Microsoft Word 2007 (.docx) 250kB Nov4 11) Teacher's Notes on Plant Experiment
+(Microsoft Word 2007 (.docx) 250kB Nov4 11) Teacher's Notes on Plant Experiment.
+(Under revision)

-- Data for the plant lab is collected, graphed and analyzed (see Student Plant Data Table).
-Teachers may choose to have students write a formal lab report based on team dat or whole class data.
+- When students have finished the plant lab, they graph and analyze the data.
+Teachers may choose to have students write a formal lab report based on team data and/or whole class data.

 State and National Science Teaching Standards

 Developer will correlate activity to standards listed at this site:National Science Education Standards (SRI)